 Don’t get me wrong.
 He isn’t Shane—there are many differences between them—but without him, I doubt very much that I would ever have conceived the character of Shane.

-By the way, the entire episode, which takes place near the end, with Sandy dating Janice (who Shane was dating), actually began as a short story that I wrote long before I wrote the book.
+By the way, the entire episode, which takes place near the end, with Scott dating Paige (who Shane was dating), actually began as a short story that I wrote long before I wrote the book.
 I simply incorporated the story into the book.

 As for the message, I realized in a drama class at a Write!
 Canada (then God Uses Ink) conference, after I had written the book, that in a sense it’s a different take on the prodigal son story.
 God gives second chances.